Oh. My. Gosh!

 Then, choose which view you will be sewing.

 Extend the grain line along the entire length of your pattern pieces.
+In the image below on the right, I hope you can see the faint pencil line where I extended the grain line.

 Make sure you’ve bought the right amount of yardage for the fabric width.
 You don’t want to get to this point only to realize, “Oops!
 I don’t have enough fabric!”